gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 The Group Manager MUST support the "Point-to-Point" group rekeying scheme registered in {{Section 11.14 of I-D.ietf-ace-key-groupcomm}}, as per the detailed use defined in {{sending-rekeying-msg}} of this document.
 Future specifications may define how this application profile can use alternative group rekeying schemes, which MUST comply with the functional steps defined in {{Section 3.2 of I-D.ietf-core-oscore-groupcomm}}.
 The Group Manager MUST indicate the use of such an alternative group rekeying scheme to joining nodes, by means of the 'group_rekeying' parameter included in Joining Response messages (see {{ssec-join-resp}}).

 It is RECOMMENDED that the Group Manager gets confirmation of successful distribution from the group members, and admits a maximum number of individual retransmissions to non-confirming group members.
-Once completed the group rekeying process, the Group Manager creates a new empty set X' of stale Sender IDs associated to the version of the newly distributed group keying material.
-Then, the Group Manager MUST add the set X' to the collection of stale Sender IDs associated to the group (see {{sssec-stale-sender-ids}}).
+Once completed the group rekeying process, the Group Manager creates a new empty set X' of stale Sender IDs associated with the version of the newly distributed group keying material.
+Then, the Group Manager MUST add the set X' to the collection of stale Sender IDs associated with the group (see {{sssec-stale-sender-ids}}).

 In case the rekeying terminates and some group members have not received the new keying material, they will not be able to correctly process following secured messages exchanged in the group.
 These group members will eventually contact the Group Manager, in order to retrieve the current keying material and its version.

-Some of these group members may be in multiple groups, each associated to a different Group Manager.
+Some of these group members may be in multiple groups, each associated with a different Group Manager.
 When failing to correctly process messages secured with the new keying material, these group members may not have sufficient information to determine which exact Group Manager they should contact, in order to retrieve the current keying material they are missing.

 If the Gid is formatted as described in Appendix C of {{I-D.ietf-core-oscore-groupcomm}}, the Group Prefix can be used as a hint to determine the right Group Manager, as long as no collisions among Group Prefixes are experienced.
 Otherwise, a group member needs to contact the Group Manager of each group, e.g., by first requesting only the version of the current group keying material (see {{sec-version}}) and then possibly requesting the current keying material (see {{ssec-updated-key-only}}).

-Furthermore, some of these group members can be in multiple groups, all of which associated to the same Group Manager.
+Furthermore, some of these group members can be in multiple groups, all of which associated with the same Group Manager.
 In this case, these group members may also not have sufficient information to determine which exact group they should refer to, when contacting the right Group Manager.
-Hence, they need to contact a Group Manager multiple times, i.e., separately for each group they belong to and associated to that Group Manager.
+Hence, they need to contact a Group Manager multiple times, i.e., separately for each group they belong to and associated with that Group Manager.

 Finally, {{missed-rekeying}} discusses how a group member can realize that it has missed one or more rekeying instances, and the actions it is accordingly required to take.